-Prior to the Par Call Date, the Bonds will be subject to optional redemption prior to maturity, at the direction of the Institution, in whole or in part (and, if in part, in Authorized Denominations and on a pro rata basis, subject to the provisions described below under "Selection of Bonds for Redemption"), on any Business Day, in such order of maturity as directed by the Institution, at the Make-Whole Redemption Price.
+Prior to the Par Call Date, the Bonds will be subject to optional redemption prior to maturity, at the direction of the Institution, in whole or in part (and, if in part, in Authorized Denominations and on a pro rata pass-through distribution basis, subject to the provisions described below under "Selection of Bonds for Redemption"), on any Business Day, in such order of maturity as directed by the Institution, at the Make-Whole Redemption Price.
 The Institution shall retain an independent accounting firm or an independent financial advisor to determine the Make-Whole Redemption Price and perform all actions and make all calculations required to determine the Make-Whole Redemption Price.
 The Trustee and the Institution may conclusively rely on such accounting firm's or financial advisor's calculations in connection with, and its determination of, the Make-Whole Redemption Price, and neither the Trustee nor the Institution will have any liability for their reliance.
 The determination of the Make-Whole Redemption Price by such accounting firm or financial advisor shall be conclusive and binding on the Trustee, the Institution and the Holders of the Bonds.

-"Make-Whole Redemption Price" means the greater of (i) 100% of the principal amount of a Bond to be redeemed or (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the Par Call Date of such Bond, not including any portion of those payments of interest accrued and unpaid as of the date on which such Bond is to be redeemed, discounted to the date on which such Bond is to be redeemed on a semi-annual basis assuming a 360-day year consisting of twelve 30-day months at the adjusted Treasury Rate plus fifteen (15) basis points, plus, in each case, accrued and unpaid interest on such Bond to the redemption date.
+"Make-Whole Redemption Price" means the greater of (i) 100% of the principal amount of a Bond to be redeemed or (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the Par Call Date of such Bond, not including any portion of those payments of interest accrued and unpaid as of the date on which such Bond is to be redeemed, discounted to the date on which such Bond is to be redeemed on a semi-annual basis assuming a 360-day year consisting of twelve 30-day months at the adjusted Treasury Rate plus ten (10) basis points, plus, in each case, accrued and unpaid interest on such Bond to, but excluding, the redemption date.

-"Treasury Rate" means, with respect to any redemption date, the rate per annum equal to the semiannual equivalent yield to maturity or interpolated (on a day count basis) of the Comparable Treasury Issue, assuming a price for the Comparable Treasury Issue (expressed as a percentage of its principal amount) equal to the Comparable Treasury Price for such redemption date.
+"Treasury Rate" means, with respect to any redemption date, the rate per annum equal to (i) the semiannual equivalent yield to maturity or (ii) if no semiannual equivalent yield to maturity is available, the interpolated yield (on a day count basis) of the Comparable Treasury Issue, assuming a price for the Comparable Treasury Issue (expressed as a percentage of its principal amount) equal to the Comparable Treasury Price for such redemption date.